keras-team/keras-io/examples/nlp/md/t5_hf_summarization.md

 To apply this function on all the pairs of sentences in our dataset, we just use the `map` method of our `dataset` object we created earlier.
-This will apply the function on all the elements of all the splits in `dataset`, so our training, validation and testing data will be preprocessed in one single command.
+This will apply the function on all the elements of all the splits in `dataset`, so our training and testing data will be preprocessed in one single command.